centrahq/api-documentation/source/guides/checkout-api/index.md

 To make sure that only the origins you allow can use the API, please make sure you add the endpoints that you're currently using to this list.
 When a non-allowed origin is used, the API will respond with a status `401 Unauthorized`.

+Origins are not checked if not provided in the plugin configuration.
+This may be preferable when you have multiple or dynamic list of subdomains for your QA/testing environment.

 ## Token

 To maintain a state of a selection for a customer, regardless if server-side or client-side, there's a `token`-parameter inside the response JSON that will be used to maintain the current client-session: